peterhcharlton/ppg-beats/docs/functions/qppg_beat_detector.md

 0.1, and is still in development.

 ##  Source
-qppg.m, from the PhysioNet Cardiovascular Signal Toolbox 1.0.0 at: <https://physionet.org/content/pcst/1.0.0/>
+qppg.m, from the PhysioNet Cardiovascular Signal Toolbox 1.0.0 at:
+<https://physionet.org/content/pcst/1.0.0/>, which is licensed under
+the GNU General Public License v.2.

 ##  Licence
        This file is part of PPG-beats.